 University of Southern Indiana is a wonderful option for students pursuing a Radio, Television & Digital Communication degree.
 This school is located in the suburban region of Evansville, Indiana, near to shops and other entertainment.

 Around 56.1% of the educators at this school are full-time and have regular office hours, so they are more available to help.
 Don't worry about affording University of Southern Indiana; 70.0% of their students get some form of financial aid.
-If you are interested in knowing more, you can see all of University of Southern Indiana's rankings here.
+For more information, check out the college scorecard.

 It is hard to find a better school than Butler University if you want to pursue Radio, Television & Digital Communication as a major.
-Grads of the digital communication program state that they receive average early career earnings of digital communication and mid-career earnings of $56,418.
+Digital communication students from Butler University get a earnings boost of about 1.3% above the typical income of digital communication graduates.
 The setting in a big city is great for students trying to find adequate chances for social networking, experience, and exploration.

 Every year, around 94.0% freshman students receive a scholarship, with the typical amount being $17,619.
 Graduates from Butler University are succeeding in their jobs as they're less prone to go into default on their student loans than those from other colleges.
 A virtual tour may be a good way to learn more about Butler University.